translate/translate/docs/formats/quoting_and_escaping.rst

 Escaping is done with a backslash.
 An escaped double quote (``\"``) corresponds to a double quote in the original string. ``\n`` for newline, ``\t`` for tabs etc are used.
-Backslashes can be escaped to to give a native backslash.
+Backslashes can be escaped to give a native backslash.

 See also :wiki:`escaping <guide/translation/escaping>` in the translation guide.